calliegao/HippoMetric-case-by-case-/docs/quickstart.md

 # 🚀 Getting Started

-## Theoretical Foundations of HippoMetric
+## Theoretical Foundations of HippMetric

 ### Introduction to the Longitudinal Lamellar Organization of the Hippocampus